Ifedolapo-9/Ifedolapo-9/README.md

 - 👋 Hi, I’m @Ifedolapo-9
 - 👀 I’m interested in Innovation and Learning new things
-- 🌱 I’m currently learning multiple applications of Python
+- 🌱 I’m currently learning multiple applications of Python and also a content writer
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me ...ifedolapojow@gmail.com